laravel-notification-channels/apn/README.md

     composer require laravel-notification-channels/apn

+If you're using Laravel 5.x you'll also need to specify a version constraint:

+    composer require laravel-notification-channels/apn -v 0.4.0

 ### Setting up the APN service

 Before using the APN Service, follow the [Provisioning and Development guide from Apple](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ProvisioningDevelopment.html)